env0/env0-migration-tool/TFC/migrate-state/troubleshooting-guide.md

         ```
         terraform force-unlock -force <LOCK_ID>
         ```
-     - If there's a "Failed to load state" add `-ignore-remote-version` parameter.
      - If the issue persists, use `tfenv` with any version below `1.6.0`
         - Run:
             ```